-Every day brings new posts from photographers who pride themselves on not doing anything to their images scanned from negative film, other than removing dust specs (dust is a common scanning hassle).
-In such posts, it sounds as if processing an image was as big a “no-no” as manipulating it (which is off-limits in photojournalism and accepted to various degrees in other genres).
+Every day brings new posts from photographers who pride themselves on not doing anything to their images scanned from negative film, other than perhaps removing dust specs (dust is a common scanning hassle).
+In such posts, it sounds as if processing an image thanks to your computer was as big a “no-no” as manipulating it (which is off-limits in photojournalism and accepted to various degrees in other genres).

 The supposed “purity” of unphoshopped scans has to do with the idea that there is value in staying “closer” to a variety of things, typically: